Information For Faculty About Accommodations for Students With Disabilities

 Handling Test Accommodations

-- If we are proctoring the tests, the student schedules the test with CDS with at least 48 hours notice.
+- If we are proctoring the tests, the student schedules the test with DRC with at least 48 hours notice.

 If your class involves tightly timed online tests, there are two options for providing the extra time accommodation.
 We can print out the test and let the student complete it on paper, then sign in to the computer and input answers.
 Or you can adjust the timer on the test for the student.